Jiu-Jitsu for Policing

 across police officer genders

-This makes jiu jitsu a practical system for all police officers, not just alphas.
+This makes Brazilian jiu-jitsu a practical system for all police officers.

 Training at Lakewood Jiu-Jitsu Academy